 Getting on that airplane was like breaking the surface after the deepest free dive you’ve ever made and filling your screaming lungs with air when you were sure you weren’t going to make it.
 The relief: I can’t even tell you.

 My husband is a creative.
 He appears to be a computer geek, but that’s just the outward expression of his puzzle-loving soul.
 It wasn’t until well into the fifth month of just pushing pedals up and down with nothing more to life than camping, kids and the Euro Velo, that he grinned at me over lunch one day and announced, “I hear it.
 I hear music again.
 In my head, like when I was a kid; I have a whole symphony playing in here while we ride.”

 It took five months for him to get his soul back.
 It was another four months before he started working again, this time on his own terms.
 I can’t even imagine what life would be if we hadn’t made that break; if we hadn’t flipped conventional expectations the bird and pursued our passions instead.

 So, How Do You Do It?

 How do you go from stuck to pursuing your dreams?

 How do you use travel to reset a life in your forties?

 How do you let go of everything you thought you wanted to pursue with clarity what you’ve discovered matters most to you?

-I can year you already: “I’ve got a great job, I’ve got a partner and a couple of kids, I’ve got responsibility, debt, commitments, family stuff.”
+I can hear you already: “I’ve got a great job, I’ve got a partner and a couple of kids, I’ve got responsibility, debt, commitments, family stuff.”
 I know.
 Me too.
 All of it.

 Having the courage to really live your dreams is a gift to the world.
 It is a gift to your partner and your children.
 It is a gift to those who look up to you in your career world.